snok/install-poetry/README.md

     virtualenvs-in-project: false
     virtualenvs-path: ~/my-custom-path
     installer-parallel: true
-    installation-arguments: --force
 ```

+If you need to pass extra arguments to the installer script, you can specify these with `installation-arguments`.

 The action is fully tested for MacOS and Ubuntu runners, on Poetry versions >= 1.1.0.
 If you're using this with Windows, see the [Running on Windows](#windows) section.

 ## Defaults